VOLUNTEER WITH US - BECOME A SEA TURTLE TRACKER

 EDUCATION AND OUTREACH

 We are very committed to the education and outreach portion of our mission.
 We participate in local fairs and festivals, host educational events on the beach for homeschool and other groups, visit schools, and visit with community groups.
-In addition, every Tuesday at 4 pm, we do a "Turtle Talk" at the Guy Harvey Outpost on St. Pete Beach.
 Our permit from FWC allows us to display specimens of sea turtle skulls and carapaces to help teach people about sea turtles.
 We tailor our talks to the age range of the group we're visiting, all the way from kindergarten to adult.

 BEACH CLEANUPS AND CONSERVATION